 - no crane necessary

 Initially Zollinger configured the system, sometimes referred to as the Zollinger system, in a gothic shaped roof line with two framed upper floors as seen below.
-A finished example exists in Bad Saarow, Germany.
+Finished examples exist throughout Germany.

-Another example is an interesting fund-raising effort going on in Gonzales, Texas, to save the lamella roof of the historic 1952 Edwards High School gym (below).
+Another example is an interesting fund-raising effort going on in Gonzales, Texas, to save the lamella roof of the historic 1952 Edwards High School gym as shown below in the Gonzales Inquirer.

 And finally, some lamella structures of materials other than of wood.
 One is the original steel roofed Houston Astrodome.
 Skylights were installed in the voids rather than solid roofing material: